 WordPress Tight Login Security

-February 09th, 2020 / By Andrew Currie
+February 19th, 2020 / By Andrew Currie

-February 09th, 2020 / By Andrew Currie
+February 19th, 2020 / By Andrew Currie

-Be sure to replace the loopback IP (127.0.0.1) in the example above with IP address of the machine you will be using to login to your WordPress website.
+You can enable tight login security for WordPress on Apache and NGINX rather easily.
+To do this on Apache you’ll use an .htaccess file in your webroot and on NGINX you’ll modify the configuration file for your site.
+This post will explain exactly how to do this on both server types (LAMP & LEMP).
+Be sure to replace the loopback IP (127.0.0.1) in the example below with IP address of the machine you will be using to login to your WordPress website.
 If you aren’t sure what your IP address is, you can use IP Chicken to quickly find out your public facing IP address, not the local IP or NAT address.
 Adding the code above to the .htaccess file in the webroot of your WordPress website will prevent users from accessing the login by using https://yoursite.com/wp-login.php.

-To lockdown the wp-admin folder add the second block of code shown above to the very top of the .htaccess file in the root of your wp-admin folder.
-If you don’t already have a .htaccess file inside your wp-admin folder, that’s ok, create a new one.
+The WordPress login can also be accessed using https://yoursite.com/wp-login.php -OR- https://yoursite.com/wp-admin.
+To lockdown these links, you'll add the first block to the .htaccess file in your webroot and the second block to the .htaccess file in the wp-admin sub-folder of your site.
+If you don’t already have an .htaccess file inside your wp-admin folder, that’s ok, create a new one.

 Important Note: If you are using Cloudflare on your WordPress website, the origin IP address of your site is being cloaked by default.
 This is a good thing but in order for the login security settings above to work, you’ll need to make an edit to your systems hosts file, pointing it to the origin IP of your WordPress website.
 The origin IP of your WordPress website will be the same IP that’s configured in your Cloudflare DNS settings for the A record and the WWW alias.